-- Review and reaffirm issues previously discussed with regard to the employee's attendance; - Review the number of and/or pattern of absences; - Explore the reasons for the high level of absences: - Discuss any recent OH advice; - Identify any further areas for support; - Review the efficacy of any support already provided to the employee and amend if appropriate; - Set an improvement target and review period; - Explain the consequences of failing to achieve the target.
+- Review the number of and/or pattern of absences; - Explore the reasons for the high level of absences; - Discuss any recent OH advice; - Identify any further areas for support; - Review the efficacy of any support already provided to the employee and amend if appropriate; - Set an improvement target and review period; - Explain the consequences of failing to achieve the target.

-- Discuss any progress or improvements in the employee's health - · Review the employee's absence to date; - Review what steps are being taken to assist the employee back to work; - What steps the employee and their medical advisors are taking to facilitate that process; - Review recent OH advice (as appropriate); - Consider opportunities to temporarily or permanently amend hours or duties; - Consider opportunities to introduce other workplace adjustments; - Consider the likely timescale within which the employee will return to work; - Discuss the next steps and inform the employee of the potential outcomes if their absences continue.
+- Review what steps are being taken to assist the employee back to work; - What steps the employee and their medical advisors are taking to facilitate that process; - Review recent OH advice (as appropriate); - Consider opportunities to temporarily or permanently amend hours or duties; - Consider opportunities to introduce other workplace adjustments; - Consider the likely timescale within which the employee will return to work; - Discuss the next steps and inform the employee of the potential outcomes if their absences continue.